arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 ### Training Specification

-Training graph machine learning models with ArangoGraphML only requires two steps:
+Training Graph Machine Learning Models with ArangoGraphML only requires two steps:
-1. Describe which data points should be included in the training job.
+1. Describe which data points should be included in the Training Job.
-2. Pass the training specification to the training service.
+2. Pass the Training Specification to the Training Service.

-See below the different components of the training specification.
+See below the different components of the Training Specification.

 - `database_name`: The database name the source data is in.
 - `project_name`: The top-level project to which all the experiments will link back.